MilesCranmer/playwright-mcp/README.md

 - **browser_snapshot**
   - Title: Page snapshot
-  - Description: Capture accessibility snapshot of the current page, this is better than screenshot
+  - Description: Capture accessibility snapshot of the current page.
+By default shows only interactive elements (links, buttons, form inputs) for token efficiency.
+Use full=true to see complete page content.
-  - Parameters: None
+  - Parameters:
+    - `full` (boolean, optional): Show full page content instead of just interactive elements (default: false)
   - Read-only: **true**

 <!-- NOTE: This has been generated via update-readme.js -->